 Our Guide to LED Drivers

-An analogy that is often used is water in a hose pipe, the Current is the same as the flow of water through the hose, while Voltage would be the same as the pressure of the water moving through the hose.
+An analogy often used is water in a hose pipe, the Electrical Current is the same as the flow of water through the hose, while Voltage would be the same as the pressure with which the water travels through the hose.

 Understanding Wattage